Jibril Aminu

-Jibril Muhammad Aminu (born August, 1939) is a professor of cardiology.
-He was Nigerian Ambassador to the USA (1999–2003) and was elected Senator for Adamawa Central constituency of Adamawa State, Nigeria, taking office on 29 May 2003.
-He is a member of the People's Democratic Party (PDP).
+Jibril Muhammad Aminu (25 August 1939 – 5 June 2025), previously known as Aminu Song, was a Nigerian professor of cardiology and politician.
+He was Nigeria's Ambassador to the United States from 1999 to 2003 and served as the senator representing Adamawa Central senatorial district from 2003 to 2011.
+He was a member of the Peoples Democratic Party (PDP).

-Birth and academic career
+Early life and academic career

-Aminu was born in August 1939.
+Aminu was born on 25 August 1939.
 Studying medicine, he obtained an M.B.B.S from the University of Ibadan in 1965, and a PhD in Medicine from the Royal Post-Graduate Medical School, London in 1972.

 He was appointed a Fellow of the Nigerian Academy of Science in 1972, a Fellow of the Royal College of Physicians, London in 1980 and a Fellow of the West African College of Physicians also in 1980.

 He was made a Distinguished Fellow of the Nigerian Postgraduate Medical College in 2004.

 Aminu was a Consultant in Medicine, Senior Lecturer and Sub-Dean, Clinical Studies at the University of Ibadan Medical School (1973–1975), and Executive Secretary of the National Universities Commission (1975–1979).

 He was Visiting Professor of Medicine at Howard University College of Medicine in Washington DC (1979–1980) and Vice-Chancellor of the University of Maiduguri, 1980–1985.
 He was also Professor of Medicine at the University of Maiduguri (1979–1995).